Jason Dickinson Game Preview: Blackhawks vs. Stars

 Dickinson Stats vs. the Stars

-- The Stars are 11th in goals allowed, conceding 101 total goals (3.1 per game) in the league.
+- The Stars are 12th in goals allowed, giving up 105 total goals (3.1 per game) in the league.

 |2023-2024 Season